erikrrodriguez/Cellular/README.md

 The **Birth** toggle allows for a 25% chance for a new cell to be created when two cells collide.
 This child cell does not have a path but roams randomly through the grid.
 It also cannot participate in new cell births.

 ## TO DO
-* ALlow generate button to generate random notes rather than CEGB.
+* Allow generate button to generate random notes rather than CEGB.
-* Adjust how a child cell's note is determined.
+* ~~Adjust how a child cell's note is determined.~~
 * Implement a reset button to move all note cells to their starting positions and delete all child cells.
 * Allow only neighboring squares to be added or removed when drawing a path
 * **Future:** Print out what one overall pattern looks like to sheet music.